Tirunesh Dibaba: 2012: Successful defense of 10,000 metres Olympic gold medal

 A stress fracture in her right leg kept Tirunesh out of competition for 16 months.
 She returned to racing on 31 December 2011 to win the 10 kilometre San Silvestre Vallecana Silver Label Road Race in Madrid, Spain by overcoming Gelete Burka in a sprint finish.

 She won the two-mile race at the New Balance Indoor Grand Prix in Boston on 4 February and took her second career win at the Carlsbad 5000 road race in April.

-On 1 June in her first outdoor track race of the year, she won the 10,000 metres at the Prefontaine Classic in Eugene, a Diamond League event, by holding off Florence Kiplagat at the finish line.
+On 1 June in her first outdoor track race of the year, she won the 10,000 metres at the Prefontaine Classic in Eugene, Oregon, United States, a Diamond League event, by holding off Florence Kiplagat at the finish line.

 Eight days later at the Diamond League Adidas Grand Prix in New York City, Tirunesh won the 5,000 metres with her last 400 metres being run in 61.54 seconds.
 Her winning margin over second-place finisher Meseret Defar was more than 6 seconds.

 At the 2012 Summer Olympics in London, she successfully defended her 10,000 metres title with a powerful performance over the final 600 metres, winning in a time of 30:20.75.
 This was the fastest of the year by any female athlete.
 This made her the first woman to win consecutive Olympic 10,000 metres titles.
 After the win, she said, "I have never been happier than today – this is even better than in Beijing".
 In the 5000 metres, she finished third behind gold medalist Meseret Defar and silver medalist Vivian Cheruiyot, thus failing to repeat her 5,000/10,000 double from the 2008 Olympics.
 After the race, Tirunesh said, "I'm not very pleased today.
 I gave it a good shot, but I wasn't aiming for bronze.
 I'm a bit disappointed."

 After the Olympics, she returned to road racing on 16 September at the BUPA Great North Run, a Gold Label Road Race in northern England.
 She had one of the fastest ever half marathon debuts while winning in a time of 1:07:35.
 She defeated the marathon gold medalists from the 2012 Summer Olympics and the 2011 World Championships, Tiki Gelana and Edna Kiplagat, respectively, even though both ran personal bests.

 Tirunesh closed her year on 18 November with a win at the ABN-AMRO Zevenheuvelenloop in Nijmegen, Netherlands, setting the fastest time that season for the 15 kilometre distance.